A Skin Care Routine For Oily Skin

 One of the best ways to tackle oily skin is through your skin care routine.
 Here are the steps and best skin care products we recommend to keep your oily skin looking fresh and matte.

 One skin care myth we have to bust: Oil cleansers make skin more oily.
 In fact, they can actually improve the look of oily skin by absorbing excess sebum from its surface.
 Heidi Waldorf, MD tells Cosmopolitan: “It might sound counterintuitive, but oil cleansers were made for greasy skin types.
 The oil in the face wash attracts your skin's sebum, so you can rinse both away without stripping your face.”
 One of the best ways to give oily skin a thorough - but gentle - clean is by adding a double-cleanse to your skin care routine.
-Start by removing excess oil and makeup with Stone Crop Cleansing Oil or Wildflower Cleansing Balm, then cleanse on a deeper scale with your favorite Eminence Organics cleanser.
-For oily skin, use a face wash formulated for problem skin - like Clear Skin Probiotic Cleanser - which will help mattify the skin’s appearance.
+Start by removing excess oil and makeup with Stone Crop Cleansing Oil and then cleanse on a deeper scale with your favorite Eminence Organics cleanser.
+For oily skin, use a face wash formulated for problem skin like Clear Skin Probiotic Cleanser, which will help mattify the skin’s appearance.

 2. Exfoliate (Gently)